 Personal Expenses (food, entertainment, weekend travel, etc.): $5,500

 Additional Expenses (books and supplies, international student identity card, US passport): $332

 Financial aid and tuition remission applies.
 Contact AIP for more information on financial aid and scholarships.

 *USC Overseas Health Insurance is required on all USC-approved study abroad programs.
 If a student is already enrolled in USC (domestic) Health Insurance there will be no additional charge for USC Overseas Health Insurance; students will be charged the domestic, on-campus rate (noted above).
-If a student is normally covered otherwise and waives out of USC Health Insurance on campus, students will be charged USC Overseas Health Insurance at a rate of $97/month.
+If a student is normally covered otherwise and waives out of USC Health Insurance on campus, students will be charged USC Overseas Health Insurance at a rate of $97/month (2018-2019 rate).